Cian-Chambliss/utf8-fdf-generator/README.md

 UTF-8 FDF File Generator
 ========================

+(Lite version - uses iconv-lite so that there are no binary dependencies).

 PDF file form filler file (FDF) generator.

 Generates FDF files based on UTF-16 (you don't have to convert anything) so they support UTF-8 characters.